 As a security measure, students are not permitted to receive any outside deliveries to the school (Doordash, UberEats, etc).
 Any unauthorized deliveries will be turned away at the door.
 The District is not responsible for any costs associated with deliveries.
-If a parent is bringing anitem to school for their child, they will be directed to place it on the "Dropoff" table.
-This table is directly inside the front doors.
-The school is not responsible for items left on the "Dropoff" table.
-Please be sure to notify your child that you have left something for them.
+We discourage parents from regularly bringing items to the school for their child(ren), however if a parent is bringing a forgotten item to school for their child, they will be directed to wait in the vestibule while the student is retrieved from class.